 Please note: we do not have a storefront and orders cannot be picked up from our location.
 Also, we can only ship within the United States.
 Shipment of chicken coops is limited to the 48 contiguous states only (not Alaska, Hawaii, Puerto Rico and the other U.S. territories).

 Damages, Returns & Cancellations

-If your coop has been obviously damaged in shipment, please refuse the delivery so we may expedite sending you a new one.
-If you are unable to do so, report the damages to us within 48 hours, and we request that you send us pictures so we can determine which pieces are damaged and how we can best remedy it.
+If your coop has been significantly damaged in shipment, please report the damages to us within 48 hours of arrival if at all possible.
+We ask that you send pictures of the damage so we can best determine the next steps to be taken.
 Please be aware that superficial scratches and dings may occur in the shipping process, and that we will replace or refund you for any broken, missing, or damaged pieces.

 All the hardware is included, plus a screwdriver and awl, and most holes are pre-drilled.
 A copy of the instructions will be included with your coop.
 With two people, allow